vighneshiyer/vighneshiyer.com/content/research/comp-arch/academic_comparch_research.md

 ##### Build Systems

+#### VLSI Flow Methodology

+- API-first flow - enabled by open source CAD tools
+    - Direct database query
+    - Full fine-grained control over CAD tool execution
+    - Remove the multi-interpreter problem (yaml -> hammer -> tcl -> interpreter in Cadence tools -> internal API -> action) becomes (top-level -> API -> action)
+    - Error reporting as first-class rather than random log messages
+    - Unit-testing of CAD tool APIs with small examples (cutting out irrelevant details) from larger designs
+    - What does this enable?
+Where can we use design semantics to improve the QoR and the way we invoke the CAD tool APIs?
+Can we design new heuristics outside the CAD tool itself?
+    - Can this enable new kinds of incrementalism?

 ### Novel Architectures

 - RTL is critical for evaluation - we have never believed in *modeling* - always strive for high fidelity